 Not to satisfy our regulators, they don’t.

 Within pesticide regulatory assessment, only a select number of species are used for the testing of insecticides.
-The full details can be found:here.
+The full details can be found: on the government website.

 You'll note, the species include: